lcardosoe/Storage-Management-System/README.md

 ### 6. ➕ Create New Sale

-Users can register new sales by selecting a customer, assigning a date and entering the total sale amount.
+Admin can register new sales by selecting a customer, assigning a date and entering the total sale amount.

 ![Create Sale](images/CreateSalesFunction.png)